Probing variation of the fine-structure constant in runaway dilaton models using Strong Gravitational Lensing and Type Ia Supernovae: Samples

-Therefore, our sample consists of 140 SGL systems covering a wide range of redshift.
-However, not all the SGL systems have the corresponding pair of luminosity distances via SNe Ia that obey the criteria $| z_s-z_{SNe}| \leq 0.005$ and $| z_l-z_{SNe}| \leq 0.005$.
-By also excluding these systems, we ended up with 92 pairs of observations (SGL-SNe Ia) for our analysis (see Figure 1).
+As mentioned before, our sample consists of 140 SGL systems covering a wide range of redshift.
+However, not all the SGL systems have the corresponding pair of luminosity distances via SNe Ia that obey the previous criteria.
+We ended up with 92 pairs of observations (SGL - SNe Ia) for our analyses by also excluding these systems.